The world is being automated.

 Everyone is shopping online now.
 This shift in consumer shopping preferences has sparked an equally large shift in fulfillment processes.

 Long ago, when consumers went to stores and bought things, fulfillment was done in stores.
 Today, consumers sit at home and expect a package to be delivered to their doorstep that same day.
-Fulfillment is now done in warehouses – and it needs to be done rapidly.
+And fulfillment is now done in warehouses – and it needs to be done rapidly.

 This shift in fulfillment has put an increased burden on the logistics market.
 Ultimately, it has highlighted the shortcomings of the decades-old, incumbent fulfillment process wherein people package, sort, and fulfill orders in antiquated warehouses.

 What’s the fix?
 Automate warehouses.
-Replace humans with artificial intelligence (AI) powered robots that are fast, flawless, and cheap.
+Replace humans with AI-powered robots that are fast, flawless, and cheap.